-9:32am PT by Lacey Rose, Marisa Guthrie, Michael O'Connell
+9:32am PT by Lacey Rose, Marisa Guthrie, Mikey O'Connell

 Inside NBCU's Upfront: Stars, Streamer Confidence and 'SNL' on a Monday